ayushkumar1991/Genova-AI/README.md

 ## **[!IMPORTANT!]**

-Running the Analysis or irst time will take some time around 40-50 seconds because of start time of Modal.com(Our backend API URL deployed here), so please wait or the same, Once first analysis is done you can run as many analysis quickly..
+Running the Analysis for first time will take some time around 40-50 seconds because of start time of Modal.com(Our backend API URL deployed here), so please wait or the same, Once first analysis is done you can run as many analysis quickly..

 Our Deployed URL On Modal.com runs on 5 FREE Modal credits.
 If exhausted, please contact us at ayushkumr1991@gmail.com we will create another one Thanks!.

 </div>